 In Sweden, meatballs or köttbullar aren’t just made from beef (nötkött) and pork (fläsk); you can also enjoy moose or elk meatballs (älgköttbullar).
 There’s even a “meatball boutique” in Södermalm that serves up organic meatballs made from wild boar, salmon, reindeer, turkey, and rooster.

-Sweden is a pretty big exporter of music, and it is famous for many of their bands.
-Roxette is one of those – the famous rock duo was formed in the 80s, and have continued to enjoy fame and success since.
+Sweden is a pretty big exporter of music, and it is famous for many of its bands.
+Roxette is one of those – the famous rock duo was formed in the 80s, and has continued to enjoy fame and success since.
 Perhaps their best known hits are Listen To Your Heart and It Must Have Been Love, which are played on radio stations all over the world even today.

 The rock duo consists of Marie Fredriksson and Per Gessle.
 They met in the 70s in Halmstad, and at the time both were already established artists in Sweden.
 Fredriksson had released several solo albums, while Gessle was the lead singer in Gyllene Tider – another Swedish pop group with several No. 1 albums.

 Roxette remains active today, but without Fredriksson.
 The lead singer announced she would stop touring due to health issues, back in 2016.
-This did not not stop Gessle from focusing on a solo project and doing a tour in 2018 – and we’re glad for that!
+This did not stop Gessle from focusing on a solo project and doing a tour in 2018 – and we’re glad for that!

 Volvo Group is a multinational company with headquarters in Gothenburg.
-Their main focus is production and distribution of trucks, busses and construction equipment.
+Their main focus is the production and distribution of trucks, busses and construction equipment.
 In fact, in 2016, AB Volvo was the second largest manufacturer of heavy duty trucks in the world.

 Even though they share the same brand, Swedish AB Volvo does not actually own the luxury Volvo cars.
 That division of the brand was sold to Ford Motor Company in 1999, and is now owned by China’s Geely Holding Group.

 Saab Automobile is another car manufacturing company that was founded in Sweden.
-They are famous for safety of their cars, which is one of the main priorities of the design.
-And Saab is pretty popular for endurance of their cars – there are several notable examples of this, but the most famous one is the man who donated his Saab to an automotive museum.
+They are famous for the safety of their cars, which is one of the main priorities of the design.
+And Saab is pretty popular for the endurance of their cars – there are several notable examples of this, but the most famous one is the man who donated his Saab to an automotive museum.
 What made his car special is that it has more than 1,000,000 miles on the original factory engine!

 The popular fashion giant is one more brand that Sweden is known for worldwide.
 H&M is the second largest clothing retailer in the world, just after Spain’s Inditex.
 Which makes sense, considering that Inditex owns more brands than H&M.